rkm/personal-ansible/README.md

 -   Compile git with PCRE support
     -   `fatal: cannot use Perl-compatible regexes when not compiled with USE_LIBPCRE`
--   Template git sha when writing dotfiles
-    -   Delete backup if only change is version
 -   Fix timezone setting
 -   Separate ~/.local/bin depending on python version. for ansible stuff need 3.6 (though check if needed with newer OSs)